serialport/node-serialport/publish-binaries.md

 4. Merge `master` into `osx-binaries`
 5. Push `osx-binaries`
 6. Checkout master
-7. Finally it will run `npm publish`

 With this we will make sure the binaries for all platforms and architectures will be generated each time a new version is released.

+You should then check binaries, fill out changelog and publish the github release and finally run `npm publish`

 ## Config Travis, AppVeyor and Github to generate all of the binaries.